 How did the Japan Love Project start:

-On the third anniversary of the devastating Tohoku Earthquake and tsunami, Hiroki Takai wanted to show his gratitude for the kindness and generosity of the Vancouver people, and he arranged that a team of the International Volunteer University Student Association and volunteers from other community colleges and GED schools came over to the Canadian West Coast to support the Canadians with their ongoing efforts to clean up the even today still growing amount of debris that’s still washing up on Canada’s shores.
+On the third anniversary of the devastating Tohoku Earthquake and tsunami, Hiroki Takai wanted to show his gratitude for the kindness and generosity of the Vancouver people, and he arranged that a team of the International Volunteer University Student Association and volunteers from other community colleges and companies came over to the Canadian West Coast to support the Canadians with their ongoing efforts to clean up the even today still growing amount of debris that’s still washing up on Canada’s shores.
 This resulted in the help of a 70-piece student crew that came over to support the Canadians, and this group of students was headed by Yusuke Oike, a student from Ritsumeikan University.
+It clearly showed that we must take global warming seriously.

 There was also a memorial ceremony at Ucluelet’s Big Beach in recognition of the anniversary of March 2011 Earthquake and tsunami that hurt Japan so badly.
 At the ceremony, Ucluelet was welcoming more than 70 Japanese students who assisted in the clean-up campaign initiated by the IVUSA (the International Volunteer University Student Association).
 This group of courageous students worked closely together with Hiroki Takai’s Japan Love Project to be able to clean up the massive amount of tsunami debris that has washed on to Ucluelet’s and surrounding beaches.

-Vancouver Island, and Ucluelet in particular, received special funding to deal with cleaning up all the debris and waste that had washed ashore after the Earthquake and massive tsunami that struck Japan in 2011.
+Vancouver Island, and Ucluelet in particular received special funding to deal with cleaning up all the debris and waste that had washed ashore after the Earthquake and massive tsunami that struck Japan in 2011.
 This year, Ucluelet has received more than CAN$80,000 in contributions for the Ucluelet & Barkley Sound Shoreline Cleanup Program.
 This program covers an area of more than 60 miles area including parts of the Pacific Rim National Park Reserve, Ucluelet, and Yuulu’il’ath territory.
 We want to keep the Japan Love Project’s memory alive, even though there have been no recent activities.
-For additional or future Japan Love Project activities or events, and how you can make donations to help Japan recover from the terrible 2011 disaster, please click below.

-According to reuters.com Japanese tsunami debris still washing on U.S. shore
+According to reuters.com Japanese tsunami debris is still washing on U.S. shores.